Advanced Electronic Materials and Devices

 Group Leader: Jose Antonio Garrido

-Technology and micro/nanofabrication of advanced electronic devices and systems based on 2D materials
+Technology and micro/nanofabrication for advanced electronic devices and systems based on 2D materials

-Chemical vapour deposition (CVD) of graphene and metal-organic CVD (MOCVD) of transition metal dichalcogenide (TMDs) films
+Chemical vapour deposition (CVD) of graphene and metal-organic CVD of transition metal dichalcogenide (e.g. MoS2) films

-Bioelectronics and biomedical technology development: neural interfaces, neuroprosthetics, cell bioelectronics and biosensors
+Bioelectronics and biomedical technologies: neural interfaces, neuroprosthetics, cell bioelectronics

-Led by ICREA Research Prof. Jose A. Garrido, the Advanced Electronic Materials and Devices Group joined the ICN2 in September 2015.
-The group aims to explore fundamental electronic and electrochemical phenomena of novel materials, with a current particular emphasis on graphene and other 2D materials (e.g. MoS2), and to develop the fabrication and processing technologies necessary to prepare advanced electronic devices and systems based on them.
+Led by ICREA Research Prof. Jose A. Garrido, the Advanced Electronic Materials and Devices group aims to explore fundamental electronic and electrochemical phenomena of novel materials, with a current particular emphasis on graphene and other 2D materials (e.g. MoS2), and to develop the fabrication and processing technologies necessary to prepare advanced electronic devices and systems based on them.
 A major focus of our work are applications related to neural interfaces and neuroelectronics.

 Group Leader